 - sc_ally: driver for Ally implementation.

-- sc_analysis_dump: convert scamper traces to something easily parsed with perl.
+- sc_analysis_dump: convert scamper traces to something easily parsed.

 - sc_attach: connect to scamper daemon and execute series of commands, collecting the results in a warts file.

 - sc_bdrmap: scamper driver to map first hop border routers of networks.